project-gemmi/gemmi/docs/hkl.rst

 DensityCalculator contains a grid.
-The size of the grid is determined from two parameters that we need to set: `d_min` which corresponds to our resolution limit, and `rate` -- oversampling rate (1.5 by default).
+The size of the grid is determined from two parameters that we need to set: `d_min` which corresponds to our resolution limit, and `rate` -- the oversampling rate (1.5 by default).

 .. doctest::